BCLab-UNM/Swarmathon-Docs/Competition Rules.md

     - Each robot should be prepared to receive and react to a start signal in the form of the published value ```2``` on the ```/robotName/mode``` topic, as well as a stop signal in the form of the published value ```1``` on the same topic (identical to the autonomous/manual radio button functionality in the GUI).

     - Each robot must publish a string on the `/robotName/status` topic.
-This string (set to `online` by default in the Swarmathon-ROS code base) should uniquely identify each team so that competition staff can ensure that the correct code is being run.
+This string (set to `online` by default in the SwarmBaseCode-ROS code base) should uniquely identify each team so that competition staff can ensure that the correct code is being run.
 For example, if a UNM team were to compete in the competition, they might publish the string `UNM: Go Lobos!` on the `/robotName/status` topic in order to uniquely identify their code.

     - In the Physical Competition, robots that become stuck due to any fault of the arena, or robots that collide with one another and become stuck, will be separated and placed nearby their original locations by line judges.
 The line judge will decide whether the arena is at fault.
 No intervention will occur in the Virtual competition.